quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 - **Mean Convergence**: For a fixed policy π, TD(0) converges in the mean for a constant step-size parameter that is sufficiently small.
 - **Almost Sure Convergence**: The same condition on the step-size ensures convergence with probability 1 under certain stochastic approximation conditions.

-This means that by carefully choosing the step-size, one can ensure that the values estimated by TD methods approach the true value function \( v_\pi \) over time.
+This means that by carefully choosing the step-size, one can ensure that the values estimated by TD methods approach the true value function $v_\pi$ over time.
 ??x

 ---